French Army on Parade in 1939

 - When the Germans invaded Poland in September 1939 the French and British should have attacked from the west.
 Again, the decision could have gone either way, but the Allies chances at that time were much better than in the following May.

 - Britain should have contributed more to the fight in Belgium.
 The BEF consisted of 10 excellent divisions.
 Even allowing for its naval contribution, the United Kingdom and its commonwealth states could have done much better.
-After all, by extreme effort, France alone managed to field 109 divisions, and the United Kingdom had a slightly larger population.
-After the debacle, Britain and the commonwealth were eventually forced to mobilize armies almost ten times the size of the BEF.
+By extreme effort, France alone managed to field 109 divisions, and the United Kingdom had a slightly larger population.
+After the debacle, Britain and the commonwealth were eventually forced to mobilize armies many times the size of the original BEF.
 Britain should have been better prepared for the critical encounter in May 1940.

 Following World War II there has been a tendency to criticize the French nation for its rapid collapse and to disparage the quality and bravery of French fighting men.
 Indeed, the French military has become the butt of jokes.